Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Variation free method

 \subsection{Stochastic optimization}

-As we have seen, the optimization problem is characterized by the fact that calculating the free energy variation is quite analytically tricky and change of the Helmholtz potential leads to recalculation of each term in \eqref{eq:density}.
-In this work, stochastic optimization was applied, the investigated function is used as a black box, without calculating variations.
-The required function is represented as \eqref{eq:new_dens}, and optimization algorithms select the elements of the vector $\vec{a}$ to minimize the free energy functional $\Omega\left[\vec{a}\right]$.
+As we have seen, the optimization problem is characterized by the fact that calculating the free energy variation is quite analytically tricky and change of the Helmholtz potential leads to the recalculation of each term in \eqref{eq:density}.
+In this work, was applied stochastic optimization methods.
+The optimized function was used as a black box, without calculating variations.
+The desired function was represented as \eqref{eq:new_dens}, and optimization algorithms sought the elements of the vector $\vec{a}$ to minimize the free energy functional $\Omega\left[\vec{a}\right]$.
 The dimension of the optimization problem is equal to the dimension of the vector $\vec{a}$.
-In our cases this dimension is equal to $10 \times 1 $.
+In our cases it is $10 \times 1 $.
 Were considered two iterative heuristic approaches---~GA and PSO, which are widely used in science and technology and have proven themselves in many industries \cite{NejadEbrahimi2013GeneticImages,Onwunalu2009DevelopmentDevelopment,Eberhart2001ParticleResources,Montes2001TheOptimization}.
-This section will present a brief description of the algorithms principles and recommendations about how to configure their settings.
+This section will provide a brief description of how the algorithms work and recommendations for configuring their parameters.